Laughing Matters: Introducing Laughing-Face Generation using Diffusion Models: Methodology

 \textbf{Longer sequence generation.} Due to computational constraints, we train our model on sequences of 16 consecutive frames randomly sampled from the videos, rather than training on the full videos.
 However, during inference, we can generate arbitrary lengths by autoregressively sampling our model.
 Initially, we generate a video $x_a \sim p_\theta(x)$ and use the last frame of $x_a$ as a condition for $x_b \sim p_\theta(x_b|x_a)$.

 We train all models using the Lion optimizer~\cite{chen2023symbolic} with $\beta_1=0.95$ and $\beta_2=0.98$ and a learning rate of $6\times10^{-5}$.
 During initial experimentation, we found that Lion converged noticeably faster than commonly used optimizers such as Adam~\cite{kingma2014adam} or AdamW~\cite{LoshchilovH19}, while consistently achieving equivalent or superior final performance.
 We linearly warm up the learning rate for the first 20 epochs and subsequently apply a cosine decay schedule until the end of training.
-We train our models for 200 epochs with a total minibatch of 32 samples. \textit{We plan to release our training and inference code upon publication}.
+We train our models for 200 epochs with a total minibatch of 32 samples.